zekizeki/vulcaningress/README.md

 path="/contextpath/.*"
 ```

 optionally a host annotation may be used, by default the host name is made up of the service name and the namespace the service is published into combined with a domain name set by the router administrator.
+Changing this overrides the 'service' portion of the constructed url

 ```
-host=myservice.mydomain.com
+host=myservice
 ```

 Example replication controller and service ...